BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Terror

-**ACTIVE/PASSIVE RULES**
+- **Packlord** `ACTIVE`

-- **Packlord** `ACTIVE` - Friendly models may not benefit from the Heroic Actions or Stand Fast of this model unless they have the Warg keyword.
+Friendly models may not benefit from the Heroic Actions or Stand Fast of this model unless they have the Warg keyword.

 </div>